haihala/mandarin/rules/combat.md

 1. A player uses the implicit ability of creatures and attacks an another player.
 2. Defending player receives a trigger for being attacked and may use the hybrid ability to block.
 3. Fights happen for each defender that is defending in the order the abilities went onto the stack.
+4. If a blocker was present and attacker doesn't have trample, remove the attack ability from the stack.
+If no blocker was present or the attacker has remaining damage and trample, the remaining total damage is dealt to the receiving player.

 ## Fight structure